 In modern .NET applications, background processing is a common requirement.
 Whether it’s running periodic tasks, processing messages from a queue, or performing long-running operations, the .NET framework provides robust solutions to manage these scenarios efficiently.
-Two essential interfaces for background processing in .NET are IBackgroundService
+Two essential interfaces for background processing in .NET are IBackgroundService and IHostedService.
+In this blog post, we’ll dive into these interfaces, their differences, and how to use them effectively in your .NET applications.

-What is IHostedService
+What is IHostedService?

-is a simple and flexible interface for implementing background services in .NET.
+IHostedService is a simple and flexible interface for implementing background services in .NET.
 It defines two primary methods:

 Example: Implementing a Basic Hosted Service